 Born in Hampton, Va., Tomlin was a three-year starter at wide receiver for William & Mary and finished his playing career with 101 receptions for 2,053 yards and 20 touchdowns.
 He was a second-team All-Yankee Conference selection in 1994.

-Pittsburgh Steelers quarterback Ben Roethlisberger hits wide receiver Antonio Brown for an 11-yard touchdown.
+Pittsburgh Steelers quarterback Ben Roethlisberger hits wide receiver Cobi Hamilton deep in the end zone on 30-yard TD.